Wavelet-resolved coherence beats in the Overhauser field of a thermal nuclear spin ensemble: Introduction

 In quantum information applications, these fluctuations in the Overhauser field are of utmost importance as they decohere the qubit \cite{merkulov02, oleksandr11, sinitsyn12}.
-Vast amount of efforts have been dedicated to the control of the environmental spin noise: among various successful measures, the dynamical decoupling in terms of sequentially applied pulses \cite{hahn50, viola98, carr54, uhrig07, chekhovich15, cywinski08}, and dynamic nuclear polarization through polarization transfer from optically oriented electron spin to nuclear spins to prevent Overhauser fluctuations via hf coupling \cite{imamoglu03, hogele12, jacques09, falk15}, or selectively decoupling and recoupling dipolar spin interactions through a modified version of magic angle spinning \cite{ajoy19} can be mentioned.
+A vast number of efforts have been dedicated to the control of the environmental spin noise: among various successful measures, one can mention the dynamical decoupling in terms of sequentially applied pulses \cite{hahn50, viola98, carr54, uhrig07, chekhovich15, cywinski08}, dynamic nuclear polarization through polarization transfer from optically oriented electron spin to nuclear spins to prevent Overhauser fluctuations via hf coupling \cite{imamoglu03, hogele12, jacques09, falk15}, or selectively decoupling and recoupling dipolar spin interactions through a modified version of magic angle spinning \cite{ajoy19}.

 As opposed to the unfavorable viewpoint of being the main source of qubit decoherence, nuclear spins in a semiconductor matrix promise to be good candidates for quantum registers because of their much longer coherence times than the electronic spins \cite{taylor03-2, taylor03}.
-Experimentally, this is realized in quantum dots by the manipulation of collective spin waves \cite{gangloff19}, and high state transfer fidelity rates are reached in the presence of strain \cite{denning19}.
-In dilute spin systems like defect centers, this is attained by embedding CS state to proximal nuclear spins \cite{dutt07,neuman08, fuchs11, taminiau14}.
-Very recently a 10-qubit spin register with single qubit retention time over 75~s and two-qubit entanglement time over 10~s are reported \cite{bradley19}.
+Experimentally, this is realized in quantum dots by the manipulation of collective spin waves \cite{gangloff19}, and enhanced state transfer fidelity rates are reached in the presence of strain \cite{denning19}.
+In dilute spin systems such as defect centers, this is attained by embedding the CS state to proximal nuclear spins \cite{dutt07,neuman08, fuchs11, taminiau14}.
+Very recently a 10-qubit spin register with a single-qubit retention time over 75~s and two-qubit entanglement time over 10~s are reported \cite{bradley19}.